The Ultimate Guide to Build Your Own EHR Software (2026)

 Best Practices for Successful EHR Development in 2026

-The question, ‘how to build an EHR system in 2026,’ is not relevant anymore; in fact, what are the best practices for building an EHR system is what people should be asking.
+The question, ‘how to build an EHR system in 2026,’ is not relevant anymore; in fact, what the best practices for building an EHR system are is what people should be asking.
 And for good reasons, you see, with the best practices in place, you can build and deploy the custom EHR system catering to your unique needs.
 So, here are some best practices that you can follow:

 - Start with Workflow-First Planning: The best way to kickstart your development or design stage, in this case, is by understanding the workflows and reshaping them for the new system.
 Workflow-first planning helps you understand intricacies better and know what the possible gaps that you might potentially encounter are.